 An Eldercare Resource Planner develops a financial plan that takes into account the eventual need for Medicaid.
-However, they also take into account how much of a couple’s saving can or should be put toward the cost of paying for care and what other financial assistance options might be available.
-For example, there are programs from the Veterans’ Administration that might be used to pay for care and there are non-Medicaid, state assistance programs.
-Combining different forms of financial assistance is complex as often the programs have interacting or conflicting eligibility criteria.
+However, they also take into account how much of a couple’s savings can or should be put toward the cost of paying for care and what other financial assistance options might be available.
+For example, there are programs from Social Security and the Veterans’ Administration that might be used to pay for care, and there are non-Medicaid state assistance programs.
+Combining different forms of financial assistance is complex (the programs often have interacting or conflicting eligibility criteria).
 Being eligible for one program automatically makes one ineligible for another.

-Attorneys are best suited for couples with significant financial assets and complex familial situations such as those who have a special-needs child or couples where both spouses have been diagnosed with a progressive dementia.
+Attorneys are best suited for couples with significant financial assets and complex familial situations, such as those who have a special-needs child or couples where both spouses have been diagnosed with a progressive dementia.

 |Types of Financial Planners for Alzheimer’s / Dementia|